 While joint ownership of a home is a great idea in theory, it only works if all parties are on board and willing to keep up with the financial commitments.
 If not, it will cause headaches and disagreements down the road, which may need to be remedied with attorneys or through the courts.

 “It’s much more difficult to walk away from a mortgage when you have more than one borrower,” says Venable.
 One person can try buying the other out and then try to refinance, but either individual might not be able to qualify on his or her own.

-The big issue is if one person suddenly can’t or won’t pay his or her share.
-That will ultimately affect all parties.
+The big issue is if one of the homeowners suddenly can’t or won’t pay his or her share of the mortgage payment.
+That will ultimately affect all parties and could result in damage to your credit score or even foreclosure.
 “You may be responsible for only part of the mortgage, but if your partner doesn’t pay, there is potential credit damage for you.
 Ultimately, any delinquencies would be hitting both of you, not just one,” says Venable.

 There are no lending rules against purchasing a home with someone who is not your spouse or family.
 Some common relationships that co-own a house together are as follows.

-- Two married couples buying a second home.
+- Two married couples buying a rental property

-These situations are just to name a few.
+These are just a few of the possible scenarios.
 All of these and more are permitted with current lending rules.

-As far as qualifying for a home loan with another person signed on, the process is much the same as it would be otherwise, says Venable.
+The process of qualifying for a home loan with another person is much the same as it would be otherwise, says Venable.
 “We look at every application the same way based on our product guidelines, and we look at the big picture.
-We factor in credit score; we look at a two-year history of income for both wage and self-employed borrowers; and we look at debt-to-income ratio,” he explains.
+We factor in credit score; we look at a two-year history of income for both wage and self-employed borrowers, and we look at the debt-to-income ratio,” he explains.